-“It is vital that all Ontario employers seek legal advice before and after instituting any changes to the terms of anyone’s employment — whether or not it is in response to Bill 148 — as there could be wide-reaching implications, such as constructive dismissal,” says Rose, who represents both employers and employees.
+“It is vital that all Ontario employers seek legal advice from an employment lawyer before and after instituting any changes to the terms of anyone’s employment — whether or not it is in response to Bill 148 — as there could be wide-reaching implications, such as constructive dismissal,” says Rose, who represents both employers and employees.

 “As well, employees must seek prompt legal advice if they are confronted with an employer who suddenly changes the conditions of employment.”

 The minimum wage increase has prompted some businesses — most notably some Tim Hortons franchisees — to find ways to cut costs, arguing that without reducing expenses such as paid breaks and benefits, staff would be at risk of losing their jobs.

 CBC reports Tim Hortons’ franchisees say the chain’s parent company, Restaurant Brands International, won’t allow them to increase prices, but the move has led to intense criticism and debate on social media and protests outside of businesses.

 “Everyone is talking about this, and businesses may be well intentioned, but they could end up in hot water inadvertently, especially if their actions violate the ESA, aside from the common law concept of constructive dismissal,” Rose says.

 At the same time, he notes, “Businesses need to be aware not just of the legalities, but they also need to think about employee relations and their reputation with the wider public.
 People are offended and you could be harming your business.”